 It’s a matter of timing.
 If your job search is under the radar, try making your request immediately after completing a visibly successful project, getting a positive performance review or receiving some other recognition or milestone.
 Your manager and co-workers may link your request with that milestone rather than with job search.

-If your company is going through structural changes that could conceivably result in layoffs, you might try overhauling your entire profile, and then requesting recommendations in conjunction with that – perhaps after giving some – “because it’s a just smart to keep our online presence up to date, isn’t it?”
+If your company is going through structural changes that could conceivably result in layoffs, you might try overhauling your entire profile, and then requesting recommendations in conjunction with that – perhaps after giving some.
+Point out that “it’s smart to keep our online presence up to date.”

-Use your own judgment in considering these suggestions.
+Use your own judgment.
 You know your workplace and its people.

 To Give a LinkedIn Recommendation: